-“We are in the awareness stage of equity and inclusion as far as it relates to the outdoor space,” says Mirna Valerio, Merrell ambassador and ultrarunner.
+“We are in the awareness stage of equity and inclusion as far as it relates to the outdoor space,” said Mirna Valerio, Merrell ambassador and ultrarunner.
 “We are becoming more aware of the various types of communities that need to be acknowledged and then served.
 There’s a lot more work to be done.”

 Cultural appropriation is becoming a hot-button issue—Gough points to an example of marketing imagery featuring a white, bikini-clad model wearing a squash blossom, a piece of ceremonial Navajo jewelry, without context explaining its significance.
-“We need to reflect the ancestral history of the land where we’re playing,” she says.
+“We need to reflect the ancestral history of the land where we’re playing,” she said.

 When it comes to diversifying leadership, we need to meet people where they are by looking beyond tried-and-true channels for recruitment.
-Black people need to be on boards of directors for brands and organizations, says Yanira Castro, Outdoor Afro’s communications director.
+Black people need to be on boards of directors for brands and organizations, said Yanira Castro, Outdoor Afro’s communications director.
 “That’s where change is going to happen.”

 We also need to understand that adventure looks different in urban communities, where green spaces might be parks or paved walkways alongside rivers rather than hundred-mile trails through mountains.

 “If 80 percent of people live in cities, how do we make sure the outdoors is inclusive to them?”
-Castro asks.
+Castro asked.
 “Public land can be the park around the corner, the baseball field, and the basketball court.”
 And we need to pay special attention to parents—that’s the best way to make sure the next generation of outdoorists is the biggest and most inclusive yet.

 Asking someone to speak for their race, orientation, or group takes an emotional toll.